-In addition, PRINCE2 recognises two more major products:
+In addition, PRINCE2 recognises three more major products:

-- the Business Case; - the Benefits Review Plan.
+- the Business Case:

+- the Benefits Review Plan; and

+- Stage Plan(s).

 The Business Case is one of the major differentiators between the methods, and it arises because of PRINCE2's support of project governance.
-In the PMBoK, the only reference to the Business

-Case is as an element of the Project Charter.
-In PRINCE2, the Business Case, updated at the end of each management stage with actuals to date and better estimates to the end of the project, better estimates of benefits expected, and a review of the risk position, provides the Project Board with the information it requires to agree to start the project and later to permit the project to continue past each stage boundary.
+In the PMBoK, the only reference to the Business Case is as an element of the Project Charter; the PMBoK states that "Business Case assessment, approval and funding are handled externally to the project boundaries".
+In PRINCE2, the Business Case, created in outline as part of the Project Brief, refined in the Initiation Stage as part of the PID, and updated at the end of each management stage with actuals to date and better estimates to the end of the project, better estimates of benefits expected, and a review of the risk position, provides the Project Board with the information it requires to agree to start the project and later to permit the project to continue past each stage boundary.
 The updated Business Case supports a decision by a functioning Project Board to terminate as early as possible a troubled project that is unsalvageable, in order to conserve organisational resources for more productive uses.
-The Business Case survives the end of the project; once benefits realised have been measured, the Business Case is updated and checked again to ensure that the organisation has received full value from the project.
+In PRINCE2, the Business Case survives the end of the project; once benefits realised have been measured, the Business Case is updated and checked again to ensure that the organisation has received full value from the project.
+This again demonstrates that PRINCE2 is more than just a method to control development of deliverables.